JohnLCaron/rlauxe/README.md

 Also known as Ranked Choice Voting, this allows voters to rank their choices by preference.
 In each round, the candidate with the fewest first-preferences (among the remaining candidates) is eliminated.
 This continues until only one candidate is left.

+Currently we only support IRV with CLCA audits.
+In principle one could use polling audits for IRV, but the information needed to create the RaireAssertions all but necessitates CVRs.

 We use the [RAIRE java library](https://github.com/DemocracyDevelopers/raire-java) to generate IRV assertions that fit into the SHANGRLA framewok, and makes IRV contests amenable to risk limiting auditing, just like plurality contests.